 festival Frye Festival Opening – April 2020

 During April & August each year of our mandates, Jean-Philippe Raiche and I transform from Poets Laureate to Poets Flyee to compose & co-host for the Frye Festival.
 The Frye was one of the first literary festivals to transition to a virtual format in 2020 & we were tasked with exploring the changes & anxieties the pandemic had brought to our communities.

 “Mr. Sexy, The Giraffe”

-My best friend, artist Amy Miller, took this video of me reading my teenage poetry at Grownups Read Things They Wrote As Kids.
-It was probably extra amusing for her, as she would have remembered my teenage dreams of becoming “a real poet”.
+One of my oldest and dearest friends, artist Amy Miller, took this video of me reading my teenage poetry at Grownups Read Things They Wrote As Kids.
+She would have remembered my teenage dreams of becoming “a real poet”.
 It was a great night.
 Formally trained poets are discouraged from losing their composure, but the audience was infectious.
 I turned into Morty Smith, “Awww geez.”

 Attic Owl, December 2020 Open mic

 The Attic Owl Reading Series closed 2020 with an Open Mic event featuring writers from the UK, Quebec, Nova Scotia & New Brunswick.
 I read last.
 Click on the Facebook link to watch!

 During 2020, one of the things we missed most as writers was the interaction we receive from our audiences.
 I was so pleased that this was such a special & moving evening (despite my technical inexperience).
 Click on the Facebook link to watch!